isometrikai/live-stream-flutter/README.md

   - Useful for custom heart message APIs, analytics tracking, user validation, rate limiting, etc.
   - If not set, SDK uses default heart message handling

-- **`streamAnalyticsCallback`**: Called when the SDK needs to fetch stream analytics data
+- **`streamAnalyticsApiHandler`**: API handler to replace SDK's default analytics endpoint
-  - Parameters: `streamId`
+  - Parameters: `streamId`, `isHost` (bool)
-  - Return `IsmLiveStreamAnalyticsModel` if your app successfully provided analytics data, `null` to let SDK handle with default implementation
+  - Return `IsmLiveStreamAnalyticsModel` if your API call was successful with analytics data, `null` to let SDK use its default
+  - **Purpose**: Replace the SDK's default analytics API calls with your own backend implementation
+  - If not set, SDK uses its default analytics API endpoint
   - Useful for custom analytics APIs, real-time analytics integration, custom analytics processing, etc.
-  - If not set, SDK uses default analytics API

-- **`streamAnalyticsViewersCallback`**: Called when the SDK needs to fetch stream analytics viewers data
+- **`streamAnalyticsViewersApiHandler`**: API handler to replace SDK's default analytics viewers endpoint
   - Parameters: `streamId`, `skip`, `limit`
-  - Return `List<IsmLiveAnalyticViewerModel>` if your app successfully provided viewers data, `null` to let SDK handle with default implementation
+  - Return `List<IsmLiveAnalyticViewerModel>` if your API call was successful with viewers data, `null` to let SDK use its default
+  - **Purpose**: Replace the SDK's default analytics viewers API calls with your own backend implementation
+  - If not set, SDK uses its default analytics viewers API endpoint
   - Useful for custom analytics viewers APIs, real-time viewers data integration, custom viewers data processing, etc.
-  - If not set, SDK uses default analytics viewers API

 - **`controlOptionCallback`**: Unified callback for handling any control option tap